Eszter Bornemisza: Doing, doing and doing

-Eszter Bornemisza is a fibre artist living in Budapest, Hungary, working with recycled paper, textiles and other found soft materials.
+Eszter Bornemisza is a fibre artist living in Budapest, Hungary, working with recycled paper, textiles, and other found soft materials.
 Trained and having worked as a mathematician, she began the transition to textile arts in the mid-90s.
-After having made art quilts for more than 10 years, her interest has turned into creating transparent wallhangings objects and installation using ripped, overprinted newspaper with additional elements of printing, dyeing and painting.
+After making art quilts for more than 10 years, her interest has turned to creating transparent wallhanging objects and installations using ripped, overprinted newspaper with additional printing, dyeing and painting elements.

-The choice of newspaper as a basic material plays a central role in Eszter’s recent work as it provides further visual experiences by the femoral character.
+The choice of the newspaper as a basic material plays a central role in Eszter’s recent work as it provides further visual experiences by the femoral character.
 It also represents the overwhelming avalanche of fake and relevant news we have to distinguish day by day.
 Eszter’s work addresses issues related to past and present cultures of place.
 Fibre Arts Take Two had the privilege of hearing from Eszter herself and gaining further insights into her life and what it takes to become a world-renowned fibre artist.

 Maths before art

 Growing up in a soviet country was difficult for Eszter.

 “The theory was that everyone should be equal.
 But it seemed to me in my childhood that rather we should be uniform, we should think uniformly, we should talk uniformly and dress uniformly.
 And I didn’t really like it.”

 She quickly learned though, that it was safest to stay quiet and play along with the system.
 “After a time I found myself talking the minimum, but it was very unavoidable that I talked about things at school.
 So, I thought that there are things which are safe and sure like mathematics that is proven and it’s evident.”